What is College Equivalent Credit?

 College equivalent credit is given to students for selected work and life experiences that can be equated to college coursework.
 In a few areas, standardized awards of credit have been determined for specific credentials earned by students.
 In order to get college equivalent credit (CEC), students must write portfolios.

 Requesting credit through a portfolio evaluation requires students to pay a portfolio fee of $300.
 As of July 2005, a $10 per credit posting fee will be charged in addition to the $300 fee.
+Checks should be made out to Shepherd University.
 Remember that portfolio credit cannot be used to meet the residency requirement, but may be used to meet some general education and upper division requirements.
 Portfolio credit may not duplicate credit already on the student’s transcript, and portfolio credit may not be transferred to another degree program.

 Exactly what is a portfolio?

 A portfolio is a written document justifying and documenting the request for college-equivalent credit.
 Portfolios have four components: 1) Cover Page, including name, address, telephone, email, etc. 2) Chronological Overview, or table of contents; 3) Part II, listing all training or non-college courses, and; 4) Part III, listing work experience, including volunteer work.